samhinshaw/blog/_posts/2017-10-20_dynamic_package_loads.md

 }, ignoreNULL = TRUE, ignoreInit = TRUE, once = TRUE)
 ```

-And what is `.initGetStarted();`?
+But hang on, what is `.initGetStarted();`?
 This will be more specific to your use-case, but for my loading button, I needed to:

 - Change the button's text
 - Removing the loading spinner
 - Enable the button
 - Enable my CSS tooltip

-Thanks to HTML5, this is just some simple native JS.
+Thanks to HTML5's `classList()`, this is just some native JS.
 ```js
 {
   initGetStarted: () => {